 In the classroom

 Elevating the silicon industry begins with education.
 With TL-Verilog and Makerchip we are making digital logic more approachable, more accessible, and hands-on from day one.
-We collaborate with educators and partners to develop shared curricula.
-And, especially to address the sudden need for remote learning, we are tapping into the potential of cloud FPGAs to enable a seamless virtual FPGA lab experience.
+We collaborate with educators and partners to develop open curricula, including virtual and in-person classes in digital logic, computer architecture, and FPGA labs.

 Digital Logic Curricula

 All too often, students are taught yesterday’s technology when they should be learning the skills that will enable them to impact the future.
 35-year-old RTL languages simply cannot sustain the future of this industry, and teaching RTL positions students on the wrong side of the curve.

 But let's put language aside.
 It is the concepts that students must learn.
 Utilizing the power and simplicity of TL-Verilog and Makerchip, students learn more in less time.

 In the Microprocessor for You in Thirty Hours (MYTH) workshop, offered by VLSI System Design, students with no background in digital logic prove the industry wrong.
 And we're able to get students at a younger age interested in hardware.
 Nicholas Sharkey and Niel Josiah are two extreme examples whose blog posts are responsible for about a third of the traffic at the RISC-V International website at the tail end of 2020:

 13-year-old, Nicholas Sharkey, Creates a RISC-V Core, RISC-V International Blog